Zoeychengg/project_4/README.md

 5. Mosquitoes Species Analysis

 The following shows a summary on the EDA findings:
+- Identified a possible seasonal trend of mosquito breeding, usually picks up in July and start decreasing after September/October
+- Investigated the claim that hot and dry conditions are more favorable for WNV.
+Verified that while the condition of dry (low wet bulb temperature) is true, hot temperature does not.
+EDA shows that higher temperature leads to higher chances of WNV presence
-- High count of mosquitos (approx 1500) shows that the presence of WNV is almost garuanteed
+- High count of mosquitos (approx 1500) shows that the presence of WNV is almost guaranteed
 - 2 species (CULEX PIPIENS & CULEX PIPIENS/RESTUANS) of mosquitos ever exceeded the count of 1000.
 It might be worth focusing on the control of these 2 species in the future
 - WNV is only seen in 3 mosquito species: CULEX PIPIENS/RESTUANS, CULEX PIPIENS and CULEX RESTUANS
 - High likelihood that not all species of mosquitoes found in the trap will carry WNV